How to Turn Performance Gaps Into Professional Development Goals

 Featured image for How to Turn Performance Gaps Into Professional Development Goals

 A doctor doesn’t write a prescription the moment a patient walks in.
-They ask questions first.
-They run tests, look at symptoms, and find the root cause.
-Only then do they prescribe a treatment because the wrong prescription for the right symptoms still won’t heal anyone.
+They ask questions first, observe symptoms, and run tests to understand the root cause.
+Only then do they decide on treatment, because the wrong solution for the right symptoms still doesn’t lead to recovery.

-This is exactly how performance gaps and professional development goals work.
+Performance gaps work the same way.
 The gap is the diagnosis.
-The goal is the prescription.
-When you skip the diagnosis, your goals become guesswork.
+Professional development goals are the response.
+When you skip the diagnosis, your goals become assumptions instead of solutions.

-In this article, we walk you through a smarter way to identify performance gaps correctly and turn that information into clear professional development goals with a tracking system that keeps progress visible all year round.
+In this article, we’ll explore a more structured way to identify performance gaps and turn them into clear, actionable development goals, supported by a system that keeps progress visible and aligned throughout the year.

 Performance Gaps: Your Signal Tracker.